Batch eligibility checks

 However, batch checks have a longer feedback cycle than real-time checks because you don't receive the payer's response immediately.
 That's why we strongly recommend starting with real-time checks when integrating with a new payer or working with eligibility checks for the first time.
 This approach allows you to ensure that your pipeline is working smoothly before you begin staging batch checks.

 You can submit batch checks manually by uploading CSV files to the Stedi portal or programmatically through the API.
-Each batch can contain up to 1,000 eligibility checks.

 Transaction enrollment